kolkhis/tech-notes/linux/bash_cheatsheet.md

 ---

 ## Control Sequences
-Also known as "escape codes."
+Also known as "escape codes" or "escape sequences."
 | Control Sequence | Produces              |
 |------------------|-----------------------|
 |       `\n`       |    newline            |